 - You cannot preview a ‘danger zone’ for your units, meaning you have to take extreme caution when approaching enemies.

-- Even though he is the only Lord in the game, Marth cannot promote.
+- Even though he is the only Lord in Shadow Dragon and the Blade of Light, Marth cannot promote.
 However, he is still a decent unit for most of the game and can overcome his limits with stat-boosting items.
 But towards endgame, he is a walking target and enemies will swarm him and kill him in 2-3 turns.